 Payment upon Termination

 The Earned Sick and Safe Leave Act does not require employers to pay employees for any unused leave when employment ends.
 Under existing Maryland law, employers are free to decide whether to pay departing employees for any unused leave or paid time off, provided such policies are in writing.

 Under the Earned Sick and Safe Leave Act an employer may, but is not required to, allow an employee to use more leave than the employee has accrued.
 If employment ends before the employee accrues sufficient leave to “pay back” any overdraft, the employer may deduct from the employee’s final wages the value of such “unearned” leave.
 However, the employer must have the employee’s written consent to such an offset.

 Notice and Record-Keeping

 Employers are required to notify their employees of the availability of leave under the Act, and must retain records of the accrual and use of leave for three years.

 The Act prohibits employers from retaliating against employees who use leave provided under the Act, and establishes penalties for employer violations.

 Employers may adopt broader paid time off policies that allow employees to take leave for vacation as well as for the purposes identified by the Act.
 To satisfy the Act such policies must conform with the terms of the Act and paid time off provided under those policies must satisfy the requirements for leave provided for by the Act.

-If you have at least one employee in Montgomery County, Maryland, you must adopt, or ensure you already have, leave and related policies that comply with the Act for all employees working in the county.
+If you have at least one employee in Montgomery County, Maryland, you must adopt, or ensure you already have, leave and related policies that comply with the Earned Sick and Safe Leave Act for all employees working in the county.
 You also need to make arrangements to notify your Montgomery County employees of the Act and its requirements.
 If you have questions about the foregoing, or any other questions about employment and labor law, please contact Randall K. Bowen and Brian M. Hudson.